nareshbhatia/mobx-state-router/README.md

 Now that we understand `RouterState`, let's move to the top-left of the diagram.
 The `HistoryAdapter`, which is responsible for translating the URL in the browser address bar to the router state and vice-versa.
 It is essentially an "observer" of the address bar and the router state.

-Moving to the top-right, the `RouterView` watches the router state and instantiates the appropriate UI components.
+Moving to the top-right, the `RouterView` watches the router state and instantiates the associated UI component.
 Finally, the UI components themselves can change the router state in reaction to user actions, such as keyboard entries and mouse clicks.

 Now let's understand these concepts better by walking through two common scenarios.
 The first is when the user enters a URL in the browser address bar: